Start Your Own Church: What You Need to Know First

 Many touching tales of towns coming together to support their local churches in difficult times have been told.
 Even better, many churches are once again free to collect member dues and tithes since limitations have been loosened across the US.
 Sadly, sometimes this assistance is insufficient.

 If you have a solid grasp of the motivating factors behind church fundraising, coming up with fundraising ideas will be much simpler.
+In this post-pandemic world, people prefer quick payments and quickly getting fundraising information.
+With Beaconstac's QR Code generator solution, churches can create dynamic QR Codes to help remove friction from the fundraising process.

 Here are the Top 10 Fundraising Ideas for Churches from Vanco: